California Institute of Technology

-If you want to go to a top technical institute in the U.S., you have a few popular options: MIT, Georgia Tech, and Caltech.
-MIT is one of the most world-renowned universities for STEM, and comes in at the top of most STEM-related lists.
-But Caltech isn’t far behind, ranking number 4 on that list and higher than MIT for student:faculty ratio and research impact.
-MIT is significantly larger – during the 2019 – 2020 academic year, 4,530 undergraduate students were enrolled at MIT During the same academic year, 938 undergraduate students were enrolled at Caltech.
+If you want to attend a top technical institute in the U.S., you have a few popular options: MIT, Georgia Tech, and Caltech.
+MIT is one of the most world-renowned universities for STEM, and comes in at the top of most STEM-related rankings.
+Caltech ranks higher than MIT for student:faculty ratio and research impact.
+MIT is also significantly larger – during the 2019-2020 academic year, 4,530 undergraduate students were enrolled at MIT.
+During the same academic year, 938 undergraduate students were enrolled at Caltech.
 As Caltech points out, the school is designed to be a small and intimate campus community, and students applying should ask themselves “how they’d thrive on a college campus with fewer than 1,000 undergraduates.”

-While it might be helpful to compare the two, you can’t easily say that one is better than the other; they both excel in certain areas, and it’s up to you to decide which of those areas are the most important criteria for you.
+While it might be helpful to compare the two, you can’t easily say that one is better than the other; they both excel in particular areas, and it’s up to you to decide what is the most important criteria for you.
 Both schools conduct cutting-edge research and have well-funded labs, meaning that you will flourish as a student and scientist as long as you take the initiative to do so.

 What is Caltech’s student body like?